 The Amex Platinum and Sapphire Reserve are two premium rewards cards.
 Both offer an array of travel and cardmember perks and benefits while also charging annual fees of hundreds of dollars.

-Yes, the annual fees are pretty high.
+Yes, the annual fees are quite high.
 That means savvy travelers will compare the value of the benefits they receive to the cost of the annual fee to decide which of these luxury cards makes the most sense for them and which annual fee is justified year after year, based on the value obtained from holding the card.

 For rates and fees of the cards mentioned in this post, please visit the following links: Chase Sapphire Reserve® (Rates & Fees), and The Platinum Card® from American Express (Rates & Fees)